 If you’re a parent, be prepared to take care of the feathered pride long after your child leaves home.

-Lifespan is largely dependent on the amount of care given to the bird over the course of his lifetime.
+Lifespan is largely dependent on the amount of care given to the bird over the course of its lifetime.
 Accidents often happen and it’s important to bird proof your home before housing.

 You now have a better idea if a parrotlet may be the right fit.
 If you’re an inexperienced bird owner, it is best to consult the advice of an avian veterinarian or local bird expert in your area.